nixworks/public/news/2015/03/23/index.md

 ##### Supreme Court of the United States
 ### [The U.S. Supreme Court affirms Wisconsin's law requiring voters to present photo identification to cast a ballot. ](/news/2015/03/23/the-u-s-supreme-court-affirms-wisconsin-s-law-requiring-voters-to-present-photo-identification-to-cast-a-ballot.md)
-_Context: Wisconsin, Supreme Court of the United States_
+_Context: Supreme Court of the United States, Wisconsin_

 ##### Utah
 ### [The U.S. state of Utah reinstates the use of execution by firing squad for situations where lethal injection is not possible. ](/news/2015/03/23/the-u-s-state-of-utah-reinstates-the-use-of-execution-by-firing-squad-for-situations-where-lethal-injection-is-not-possible.md)